Workingman's Death

 Workingman's Death is a 2005 Austrian-German documentary film written and directed by Michael Glawogger.
 It premiered at the 2005 Venice Film Festival.
 The film deals with the extremes to which workers go to earn a living in several countries around the world.

-The film is composed of six differently titled chapters.
+The film is composed of six chapters.
 The first five depict hazardous conditions of hard laborers around the world and the sixth shows contrasting scenes of youths in a former German industrial complex which had been converted into a leisure park: